 The business review reinforced my view that the endeavor to become competitive is holistic and strategic and must involve enthusiastic, effective leadership at all levels.
 In this example, there is a powerful sense of shared vision and a strong, unswerving strategy.
 Goals are clear to all and teamwork is building trust.
-New metrics are sound and being used throughout the company to man age the business at all levels.
-Clear and meaning ful regular communications are accompanying the change process.
-Profitability and retum on invest ment are improving.
-The re-engineering of the business and building of a new culture of commit ment and performance are well under way.
-Back to list To top of page
+New metrics are sound and being used throughout the company to manage the business at all levels.
+Clear and meaningful regular communications are accompanying the change process.
+Profitability and return on investment are improving.
+The re-engineering of the business and building of a new culture of commitment and performance are well under way.
+(2)